 Maintenance for a kerosene heater is going to need periodic replacement of the wick.
 This is what will keep the kerosene moving from the tank to the burning end.

 If a heater is running for ten to twelve hours a day, not only will you need to burn a wick dry at least weekly, but you will need to replace them sooner than with only short use times.
-You will also need to occasionally clean the burning appliance body and reassembled to prevent carbon buildup.
+You will also need to occasionally clean the burning appliance body and reassemble it to prevent carbon buildup.

 Propane heaters are relatively maintenance-free.
 Every so often, however, you will want to turn off the supply and use a fine wire brush to clean the surface of the igniter, gas jet, and thermocouple.
 This will keep carbon buildup from accumulating and hampering the operation.